tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-5.md

 ## X. Nota bene

 A. We have not yet talked about the `this` keyword - `this` has a special value within functions based on how it is called - we will take a closer look at `this` in the next section, JavaScript Events & `this`.

-A. A new kind of function for ES6 is called a **Generator Function** - which is a function that can be paused and later resumed.
+B. A new kind of function for ES6 is called a **Generator Function** - which is a function that can be paused and later resumed.
 We will not be covering them in this course.
 If you are interested, here is some information about them:

 - http://thejsguy.com/2016/10/15/a-practical-introduction-to-es6-generator-functions.html
 - https://davidwalsh.name/es6-generators
 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators

-B. Function declarations and function expressions are very similar, but there are subtle differences.
+C. Function declarations and function expressions are very similar, but there are subtle differences.
 One of these is that within the same scope, function declarations are immediately available to all the code, but `let` function expressions are not available until the variable  has been *declared* and *initialized*.

 To see this in action: